By following this tutorial you will be easily able to set metered WiFi network on your Huawei and Honor devices, which has been disabled by the OEM.

 Unfortunately, Huawei decided to pull this feature off the Settings for end-users to adjust.
 But that’s not to worry about now, cause we here will help you set Metered WiFi Network on your Huawei and Honor devices.

 What are Metered WiFi Networks?

-A metered connection treats your WiFi network as a Mobile Network, in where the background data is restricted and large file downloads in such case would require special access by prompting the user.
+A metered connection treats your WiFi network as a Mobile Network, where the background data is restricted and large file downloads in such cases would require special access by prompting the user.

 If you do not set Metered WiFi Network, the device will ultimately end up using as much amount of data it wants, like downloading OTA updates, app updates, large media files, etc. Without any restrictions, it wouldn’t take much time to blow off the data cap and you will probably have to pay the extra amount.